 The application for the 2020 -2021 academic year will be available under the "Application" tab January 15, 2020.

 If you have questions, please contact Mrs. Kathy Weiser, Executive Director @ 614-315-9425 or email@example.com.
 I will be happy to discuss the scholarship foundation, the application process, and answer any questions you have might have.

 Education Is The Way Scholarship Application Guidelines

 Below are the guidelines for Education Is The Way, an Ohio non-profit Foundation, (hereinafter known as the Foundation) scholarship program.
 The Foundation does not discriminate on the basis of sex, race, creed, color, national origin, physical handicap, sexual orientation, or age.
-The guidelines may be amended from time to time by the Education Is The Way Board of Trustees.
+The guidelines may be amended from time to time by The Groveport Madison Education Is The Way Scholarship Foundation Board of Trustees.
 Nothing herein shall be deemed to guarantee that every qualified Groveport Madison Schools student will receive financial aid to finance his or her post-secondary education.
 Students shall not rely on, or in any way plan on, receiving a scholarship as the primary source of their post-secondary education funding.

 - Graduates of the Groveport Madison Schools are eligible to apply.

 - Students shall be considered for a scholarship only after they have demonstrated to the satisfaction of the Foundation that they have applied for all other sources of financial aid by the priority deadlines, and if they demonstrate financial need as determined by federal guidelines.

 - Students shall submit to the Foundation their scholarship application by the priority deadline along with the Financial Aid Award notification from the post-secondary institution of their choice, and any additional documentation reasonably required by the Foundation to be eligible for a scholarship.